2023 Most Popular Rehabilitation Professions Master's Degree Schools in Kentucky

 Of the 31 students majoring in rehabilitation at UK, 23% are male and 77% are female.

 The in-demand master’s degree programs at Murray State University helped the school earn the #4 place on this year’s ranking of the most popular rehabilitation and therapeutic professions schools in Kentucky.
-Located in the remote town of Murray, Murray State is a public school with a moderately-sized student population.
+Located in the remote town of Murray, Murray State is a public college with a medium-sized student population.

 About 88% of the students majoring in rehabilitation at the school are women while 12% are male.

-Explore all the Most Popular Rehabilitation & Therapeutic Professions Colleges in the Southeast Area or other specific states within that region.
+Explore all the Most Popular Rehabilitation & Therapeutic Professions Schools in the Southeast Area or other specific states within that region.

 Rehabilitation & Therapeutic Professions is one of 30 different types of programs to choose from.